guigrpa/docx-templates/README.md

 ]
 ```

 The `getMetadata` function lets you extract the metadata fields from a document, such as the number of pages or words.
+Note that this feature has a few limitations:
-Note that not all fields may be available, depending on the document.
+- Not all fields may be available, depending on the document.
+- These metadata fields, including the number of pages, are only updated by MS Word (or LibreOffice) when saving the document.
+Docx-templates does not alter these metadata fields, so the number of pages may not reflect the actual size of your rendered document (see issue [#240](https://github.com/guigrpa/docx-templates/issues/240)).
+Docx-templates can not reliably determine the number of pages in a document, as this requires a full-fledged docx renderer (e.g. MS Word).

 ```typescript
     import { getMetadata } from 'docx-templates';